 There are some disadvantages to this process including:

-- The initial tooling cost can be high
+- The initial tooling cost will be higher than for sand casting

-- Longer production runs are needed to keep unit costs down and make gravity die casting competitive with other processes
+- Longer production runs help to keep unit costs down and make gravity die casting competitive with other processes